emissary-ingress/emissary/docs/latest/howtos/basic-auth.md

 ## More

-For more details about configuring authentication, read the documentation on [external authentication](../../reference/services/auth-service).
+For more details about configuring authentication, see the [`External` filter](../topics/using/filters) documentation.